-The University of Illinois Urbana-Champaign will remain test-optional this year, meaning that high school students applying for fall 2024 admission aren’t required to submit SAT or ACT results.
+The University of Illinois Urbana-Champaign is test-optional, meaning that high school students applying for admission aren’t required to submit SAT or ACT results.
 In some cases, a TOEFL iBT, IELTS, or Duolingo English Test score may be required.
-Please continue to check our website for the most up-to-date information.

 As a high schooler, you’ve probably heard a lot about at least two standardized tests, the ACT and the SAT.
 Colleges may require you to provide one of these test scores on your application, making the whole process feel like a daunting hurdle you need to clear.